PraseedaSasankaPisipati/DataMiners/README.md

 1. Excess Deaths

- Helps us in evaluating the cause of detahs in various states and increase the heath consoiussness among the people
+ This data set helps us in evaluating the cause of deaths in various states and increase the heath consoiussness among the people.

 2. Nebraska Crime